Amey-Thakur/WEB-DESIGNING-LAB/README.md

 > 📋 **[Official CBCGS Syllabus](Syllabus/TE%20BE%20Comp%20Engg%20CBCGS%20Syllabus.pdf)**
 > Complete Third Year Computer Engineering lab syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for WDL.

+> [!IMPORTANT]
+> Always verify the latest syllabus details with the official University of Mumbai website, as curriculum updates may occur after this repository's archival date.

 ---

 <!-- =========================================================================================